-Sincere thanks are due to the volunteers who donated over 175 hours of their time to sort, arrange, package and load the association's precious archives.
+Sincere thanks are due to the volunteers who donated over 175 hours of their time to sort, association's precious archives.
 Our archival collection is the only one of its kind in the world and their efforts have helped save it for future generations.